Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Home » How to visit Auschwitz from Kraków
+Home » How to visit Auschwitz from Kraków, Poland

 When we booked our trip to Kraków, we were unsure about visiting Auschwitz-Birkenau.
 We toyed with the idea for several days.
 We wanted to go, we obviously knew about the history and everything that happened there.
 Would it be disrespectful?
 We didn’t want to be ‘tourists’ in a place like this.
 Heres how to visit Auschwitz from Kraków.